 If you need to purchase land, start with a real estate agent who has some experience with land sales.
 Subscribe to the local paper and watch for listings.
 You may find out about that special parcel through the grapevine, so let people know what you’re looking for in a piece of land.

-Once you’ve found some prospective sites, evaluating them can be daunting.
+Once you’ve found some prospective sites, evaluating them can be challenging.
 If you can, bring your architect or designer with you, or an experienced real estate agent.
-You’ll need to consider accessibility to utilities, water and sewer or septic.
+You’ll need to to factor in such site considerations as accessibility to utilities, water and sewer or septic.
 If you want privacy, make sure the land around your prospective lot is not slated for development.
 Be sure the property you buy has deeded access to a road.
 And, if you’re considering property governed by a community association, make sure the association allows log construction.

 Our surveys show that many people who plan to build log homes purchase their land well in advance of buying the home itself.
 Maybe it’s because log home lovers appreciate land as our most important, non-renewable resource and enjoy owning land and living in a country setting.
 We’ve seen many attractive log homes in more densely populated, suburban areas, but the majority are built on small acreage in rural or semi-rural settings.

 If you don’t already own the land on which you intend to build, here are some fundamental considerations in making the selection.
 Remember that you can change the design of your home a dozen times before you actually build, but once you buy your land you’ll live with it for years.
 The land you choose to build on can have a tremendous impact on the building process and the costs, so good planning here is an important pre-construction activity.